1958 Austin Healey Sprite

 If you love the way the black roof looks against the green paint, then you’ll love the black interior, too.
 There are nice details, like the added comfort from the high-back bucket seats that also have the sporty vented pattern.
 While fashionable, we all really know the real purpose is to be a driver-focused machine.
 That’s why you get a grippy wood-rimmed steering wheel that makes it easy to see the clear Smiths speedometer.
 And this one doesn’t need a center console because your right hand rests perfectly and naturally on the gearshift.

 The hood now hinges at the front for better access to the motor.
 This is a good thing, because it really gives everyone a chance to see the level of detail, too.
 It’s the correct 948cc unit, but there have also been a bunch of upgrades.
 It includes a Weber carburetor, Pierce intake, Flame Thrower ignition, Cobalt wires, and an aluminum radiator.
 It helps give a little extra pep to the engine, but really, the Sprite’s biggest performance advantage has always been its light weight.
 Also, part of the appeal is that it takes plenty of driver input from the four-speed manual transmission to get the most out of this mighty little motor.
 So you’ll be particularly happy to know the gearbox was replaced earlier in 2020.
 The last key to the Sprite being so good on the backroads is its unibody construction.
 It was revolutionary for a road car at the time, and it keeps the featherweight body nice and stiff in the turns.

 More info: Listing has ended.
-Search on eBay for similar 1958 Austin Healey Sprite
+Click to search on eBay for similar 1958 Austin Healey Sprite (Affiliate link)

 Seller's other items: streetsideclassiccars